CommitAnalysisInfrastructure/ComAnI/maven/README.md

 └── SvnCommitExtractor
 ```

-Then run a maven task like `package` on comani-project.
+Then run a maven task like `package` on comani-build.

 ```
-mvn -f comani-project package
+mvn -f comani-build.pom package
 ```